rog-arch/sonic-2-modloader/README.md

 ## 1. Decompile your Sonic 2 APK

-Use APKTool to decompile your own APK.
+Use unzip the get the files of your own APK.

 Find: